Timings : Open All Day

 Entry Fee : No entry fee

-Baratang Island is a beautiful little island in the North and Middle Andaman Administrative district and is situated about 100 kilometres away from the capital city of Port Blair by road.
-It is not explored as much as the other islands of this union territory of India and hence, is a delight for the offbeat traveller.
-Baratang Island if well-known for its mangroves, mud volcanoes and limestone caves.
+Baratang Island, also known as Ranchiwalas Island, is a beautiful little island in the North and Middle Andaman Administrative district and is situated about 100 kilometres away from the capital city of Port Blair by road.
+The island is well-known for its mangroves, mud volcanoes (only ones in India) and limestone caves.
 However, you may need to take permission from the Forest Department at Baratang to explore these caves.
+Unlike Havelock Island, Baratang Island is not as developed for urban tourism and mostly serves as a hub for natural sightseeing.
 You can reach Baratang island via the government ferry service that runs between Port Blair city at the Phoenix Bay Jetty.

 |Port Blair||---||05:30AM IST|

 Compare quotes from upto 3 travel agents for free

 Ask a question from the travellers who have experience.